Drew-Chase/SysMonitor.NET/README.md

    monitor.Stop();
    ```

-7. Add any additional logic as needed for your application.
+7. Implement any additional logic as needed for your application.

 ## Resource Data Options